baconjs/bacon.js/README.md

 Intro
 =====

-The idea of Function Reactive Programming is quite described by Conal Elliot at [Stack Overflow](http://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming/1030631#1030631).
+The idea of Functional Reactive Programming is quite well described by Conal Elliot at [Stack Overflow](http://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming/1030631#1030631).

 Bacon.js is a library for functional reactive programming.
 Or let's say it's a library for working with events and dynamic values (which are called Properties in Bacon.js).